trsteel88/platformsh-docs/docs/src/domains/steps/_index.md

 3. Get the CNAME target by accessing your production environment and adapting the auto-generated URL you use to access your website.
   It's in the form `<branch>-<hash>-<project_id>.<region>.platformsh.site` minus the protocol (`https://`).
-  For e.g. if the url to access your domain is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.
+  For e.g. if the URL to access your domain is `https://main-def456-abc123.eu-2.platformsh.site`, the CNAME target is `main-def456-abc123.eu-2.platformsh.site`.

 {{< /codetabs >}}